Choirmaster Gareth Malone has had his work cut out. He’s been working in schools and communities in England to try and change attitudes to singing.

 The Finished Article: Robert Prizeman and Libera

-Under the direction of the excellent Robert Prizeman, Libera have amassed a huge following in Japan and America, and can even be heard on soundtracks, including Hannibal and Baz Luhrmann’s Romeo and Juliet.
+Under the direction of Robert Prizeman, Libera have amassed a huge following in Japan and America, and can be heard on soundtracks including Hannibal and Baz Luhrmann’s Romeo and Juliet.

 After the performance, I was interviewed as part of a documentary.
-Was that because I represented the younger end of a considerably older audience?
-Outside the context of the concert hall, I am sure that is not the case.
-I have been a Libera fan for seven years; I would have been so as a young teenager, but equally, I would have been reluctant to admit it.
+I’m guessing that’s because I was among the youngest of a considerably older audience.
+But how many closeted fans must they have?
+I’ve been a Libera fan for seven years; I would have been so as a young teenager, though I would have been reluctant to admit it.

 There needs to be the opportunity to instil the confidence, and the freedom, to love the arts as we may.
-If not, there may be a part of our confidence that never develops as it might, or even a dialogue between the soul and body, wondering when freedom will be found.
+If not, there may be a part of our confidence that never develops as it might, or even a dialogue within ourselves, wondering when freedom will be found.

 Thank goodness for Gareth Malone and an artistic awakening.

 An early version of this was published in the University of Geneva’s Noted magazine, Autumn 2008.